-Drugs metabolized by the hepatic cytochrome P450 enzyme system have the potential for significant interactions, some of which may be life-threatening, with multiple drugs.
-These interactions are outlined in detail in prescribing information available from the drug companies.
-These interactions will not be reiterated in this document, and the health care provider should review those documents for detailed information.
+Drugs metabolized by the hepatic cytochrome P450 enzyme system have the potential for significant drug interactions, some life-threatening.
+These interactions are outlined in detail in prescribing information available from the drug manufacturers, and will not be reiterated in this document.
+Health care provider, should review manufacturers' documents for detailed information.
 Before therapy with these drugs is initiated, the patient's medication profile should be carefully reviewed for potential drug interactions.